Last updated 02/06/2025

 FQHCs, RHCs & IHS

-Telehealth services provided as an encounter by a facility are reimbursable if the services are delivered in accordance with the Idaho Medicaid Telehealth Policy and applicable handbooks.
+Virtual care services provided as an encounter by a facility are reimbursable if the services are delivered in accordance with the Virtual Care Services section of the General Information and Requirements for Providers, Idaho Medicaid Provider Handbook.

-FQHC, RHC or IHS providers should not report the GT or FQ modifier with encounter code T1015 but should include it with each applicable supporting codes.
+FQHC, RHC or IHS providers should not report the GT or FQ modifier with encounter code T1015, but should include it with each applicable supporting code.

 ELIGIBLE SITES